tollmanz/debug-bar-cron/readme.txt

 == Description ==

-Debug Bar Cron adds information about WP schedules events to a new panel in the Debug Bar.
+Debug Bar Cron adds information about WP scheduled events to a new panel in the Debug Bar.
 This plugin is an extension for Debug Bar and thus is dependent upon Debug Bar being installed for it to work properly.

 Once installed, you will have access to the following information: